Navigating Rejection for Living by God’s Principles

 The world will accept you as long as your lifestyle does not challenge its norms or values, but living by God’s principles will set you apart.
 This transformation is evidence of God’s work in your life.
 As the Bible says in 2 Corinthians 5:17, ‘Therefore, if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new.’

 This rejection may make you feel you are the problem, but upon reflection, you will see that you are not.
 Your spirit unsettles theirs, revealing a deeper spiritual conflict.
-That is why before God sends you forth to accomplish His mission; He ensures you understand how the world operates.
+That is why, before God sends you forth to accomplish His mission, He ensures you understand how the world operates.
 This preparation is not merely about knowledge; it is about spiritual maturity, resilience, and discernment.
 God does not send His servants to a battlefield unprepared.
 Instead, He equips them through experiences, lessons, and moments of deep reflection.

 In the Bible, we see this pattern repeatedly.
-Moses spent years in the wilderness-tending sheep, learning humility and patience before confronting Pharaoh.
+Moses spent years in the wilderness, tending sheep, and learning humility and patience before confronting Pharaoh.
 David faced lions and bears as a shepherd, building courage and trust in God long before he stood before Goliath.
 Jesus Himself spent time teaching and preparing His disciples, warning them of the hatred and rejection they would face because they did not belong to the world.

 This preparation is not always comfortable.
 Sometimes it involves seasons of isolation, rejection, or intense spiritual battles—something many of us, including myself, have personally experienced.
 Yet, these seasons serve a purpose—they sharpen your discernment, strengthen your reliance on God, and clarify your mission.